 Once the community creates its goals, it is ready to move forward in achieving them.
-At this point the it is good for the community to recognize which actions they can do entirely themselves, which they would need outside help to achieve, and which they need to lobby the government for.
+At this point it is good for the community to recognize which actions they can do entirely themselves, which they would need outside help to achieve, and which they need to lobby the government for.
 Categorizing goals into the Rothman’s Modes of Community Action (Figure 1 on page 16) will help the community know how to move forward on a project.
 Is it looking to improve things within the current system?
 Is it looking to create a better understanding of the community and establish more unity?
 Is it looking to change the system in place?
 The answers to all these questions are important in figuring out how the community will move forward in achieving their goals.

-One of the most mentioned topics was that of project planning and administration.
-These very practical skills are necessary to the completion of a project of any size, especially if fundraising or government lobbying is needed to accomplish it.
-This, along with marketing would be the skill that would form the base of fundraising and government interaction.
+One of the most-mentioned topics was project planning and administration.
+These very practical skills are necessary for the completion of a project of any size, especially if fundraising or government lobbying is needed to accomplish it.
+This, along with marketing, would be the skill that would form the base of fundraising and government interaction.

 Asset-Based Community Development

-While community leaders didn’t request this topic, it is such a creative and useful tool in the community-organizing world that we couldn’t leave it out.
+While community leaders did not request this topic, it is such a creative and useful tool in the community organizing world that we could not leave it out.
 Asset based community development focuses on the resources that are already in the community that can be used in new ways to improve the community.

 Residents in favelas of Rio de Janeiro have assumed the mantle of being poor, accepting this not only as their economic status, but also as their role within society.
-Many leaders and residents assume that they don’t have the resources needed to accomplish tasks.
+Many leaders and residents assume that they do not have the resources needed to accomplish tasks.
 While this may be true of some communities and for some projects, there are still plenty of resources within favelas.
-Teaching them to see the community differently may help them achieve certain projects in ways they hadn’t thought of before.
+Teaching them to see the community differently may help them complete certain projects in ways they had not thought of before.

 Fundraising

 This topic was among the most mentioned by community leaders.
 This is common among any non-profit body, though.
 Interestingly enough, the government gives out a large amount of money to non-profit organizations doing charitable and development work.
 How to present a potential project to funders is an incredibly valuable skill.
-However, it is also good to recognize the other ways they can raise funds, like creating a small business that is owned by the resident’s association, crowd funding, or other creative ways.
+However, it is also good to recognize the other ways they can raise funds, like creating a small business that is owned by the residents’ association, crowd funding, or other creative methods.

 Government Interaction

-Again, this was commonly mentioned theme in the surveys.
+Like fundraising, this was a commonly mentioned theme in the surveys.
 This is likely because there are many projects and goals that require government involvement.
 Things like upgrading the sewer systems that serve the community or increasing the number of times trash is picked up.

 One of the most common areas government involvement is requested within favelas, though, is in education.
 Education was a frequently mentioned topic in the survey and in the interviews.
 However, the government strictly controls this area.
 Thus, in order to change this, interacting with government will be necessary.

-Further, there are systems within government, specifically the police force, that routinely treat favela residents as second-class.
+Further, there are systems within government, specifically the police force, that routinely treat favela residents as second-class citizens.
 The only way to change these systems is to involve government.
 Thus this is an important topic for favela leaders to learn about.

 Chapter 8